 In some cases students might desire to defer their admission until the following academic year or a future term.
 SMEA’s Admissions Committee will consider these situations on a case by case basis and if approved by the committee, will submit a petition on the student’s behalf to the Graduate School Admissions Office for final approval.
 If approved, the applicant will not be charged another application fee and the entire application (transcripts, test scores, resume, career objectives, program application, letters, etc.) will be transferred to that particular year and the student will automatically be granted admission for that term.

-If additional coursework has been completed or GREs taken again since the original application submission, SMEA will ask for an updated version of the student’s unofficial transcripts and/or official GRE scores as well as a current resume/CV.
+If additional coursework has been completed since the original application submission, SMEA will ask for an updated version of the student’s unofficial transcripts as well as a current resume/CV.
 If funding has been offered to the applicant requesting to defer admission, SMEA is under no obligation to defer those funds to the following year.
 Each student may only be given an admission deferral once; requests for additional deferrals in subsequent years will not be considered.

 Each year, the committee will approve a maximum of five deferrals in any given admissions cycle for the entire incoming class.
 These will be approved on a rolling basis.
 To inquire about the deferral process please contact the SMEA Graduate Program Advisor, Tiffany Dion at email@example.com or 206-543-0106 for more information.